 Have a great Friday night and an amazing weekend everybody!

-As a remind aside, have any of you noticed how double negatives are not only commonplace but widely accepted in law?
+As a random aside, have any of you noticed how double negatives are not only commonplace but widely accepted in law?
 Once upon a time I was taught that a double negative was bad grammar and now I use them regularly [↩]

 I tried to convey that last point by the “2004+” reference, but I think my inapt inclusion of the word “now” gave a wrong impression of my meaning [↩]